robmaxwellirl/codeowner-validator/README.md

 ### Inputs

-token: Plan github token used to auth to the repository.
+token: Plan GitHub token used to auth to the repository.
 codecodeowners-file: location of file if not located at `.github/CODEOWNERS`

 ```yaml